Fun, Free, and Almost Free Things to do in Canberra

 National Film & Sound Archive

-If you want to learn more about the film and television industry in Australia then a stop here might be a good addition.
+If you want to learn more about the film and television industry in Australia, then a stop here might be a pleasant addition.
 Over 3 million items document the sights and sounds of our history.

 Canberra Deep Space Communication Complex